ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/admin/install.rst

 .. image:: /_static/images/webinterface/web_overview_pkgs2.png

-Then you have to unzip it and run the `ExtensiveTestingClient.exe` file
+Then you have to unzip it and run the `ExtensiveAutomationClient.exe` file

 .. image:: /_static/images/client/client_portable.png